Sidekiq Performance Tuning

 module PriorityRouter

-def call(worker_class, job, queue)
+def call(worker, job, queue)

 if job['args'].first&.dig('priority') == 'urgent'